Respirator assigned protection factors: The effectiveness of respirators with different designs

 The term "Protection Factor PF" has been used in the U.S., and the term "Penetration" was used in the soviet literature from the 1960s.

 In the first half of the 20th century, experts measured protective properties of respirators in the laboratories.
 They used different control substances (argon, halogenated hydrocarbon vapour, aerosols of sodium chloride and oil mist, fluorophores, dioctyl phthalate, and others, and they measured their concentrations under the mask, and outside masks (simultaneously).
 The ratio of the measured concentrations is an indicator of the protective properties of different types of respirators.
 These measurements showed that if the efficiency of filters is sufficiently high, then the gaps between the mask and the face become the main way of penetration of air contamination under the mask, in the same way that on a cold day, a person wearing a warm jacket and pants will lose most of their heat through the head and extremities.

 The shape and size of these gaps is not constant, and depends on many factors (the degree of fit the mask to the face - by shape and size; the correct donning the mask; the mask slippage on the face during the work due to execution of different movements; the design of the mask).
 The respirator's PF may change dozens of times over several minutes; and the two average PF (that were measured for the same worker in one day; for example - before and after the lunch break) can differ by more than 12 000 times.

 Experts believed that the measurement of protection factors in the laboratory allows them to correctly evaluate, predict the RPD efficiency in the workplace conditions.
-But after the detection of cases of excessive harmful exposure on employees who used high quality respirators with HEPA particle filters in the nuclear industry of the USA, the experts changed their opinion.
+But after the detection of cases of excessive harmful exposure on employees who used high quality respirators with HEPA particle filters in the nuclear industry of the US, the experts changed their opinion.
 Studies have been carried out to measure the protection factors for the various types of respirators - not only in the laboratories, but also at the workplaces.
 Dozens of such field studies have shown that the performance of serviceable respiratory protective equipment at the workplaces may be significantly less than in laboratory conditions.
 Therefore, the usage of laboratory results to assess the real efficiency is incorrect; and can lead to a wrong choice of such respirators that can not reliably protect workers.